agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 - API reference documentation, and
 - narrative long-form content

-For both of these, we have different approaches to enable interactivity:
+For both of these, we recommend different approaches to enable interactivity:

 ###### API documentation